ramon-astudillo/vimbox/README.md

     - Keep the number of primitives as low as possible
     - Avoid two calls when working with remote

+* Fix `vimbox mv` does not update `path_hashes`

+* Fix undeleted local files conflict when creating folders of same name

 ### Upcoming v0.2.0

 - [ ] Fix `IV456` initialization and syncing across clients